ConditProject/Condit/CONTRIBUTING.md

 # Condit Contributors Guide

 Thanks for being interested in contributing to Condit.
+If you would like to contribute please email samiurkh1n@gmail.com first.

 ## Setting Up
 The project uses [bazel](https://docs.bazel.build/versions/master/install.html) and